outdreamer/build-a-cure-1/docs/problem_solving_matching.md

           - emergence of non-linear functions:

+            - randomness:
+              - equivalence between competing alternative forces, generating equal distribution in growth (circle) or lack of influence on/distortion of natural accretion of motion (momentum)

             - exponents:

               - when variables are isolated, they have nothing but themselves to interact with (expanding x by itself = exponents)